truenas/middleware/docs/userguide/index.rst

 **None:** this protocol disables any traffic without disabling the lagg interface itself.

-**NOTE:** the FreeNAS® system must be rebooted after configuring the lagg device and TCP access will be lost during reboot.
+.. note:: the FreeNAS® system must be rebooted after configuring the lagg device and TCP access will be lost during reboot.

 **Do not** configure the interfaces used in the lagg device before creating the lagg device.